karl-zylinski/odin-raylib-hot-reload-game-template/README.md

 ## VS Code

 You can build, debug and hot reload from within VS Code.
+Make sure you open the root folder of the repository as your VS Code project.

 Requirements:
 - [Odin support package](https://marketplace.visualstudio.com/items?itemName=aesl.odin)
 - Windows: [C++ build tools](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools) (for debugging)
 - Linux / Mac: [CodeLLDB](https://marketplace.visualstudio.com/items?itemName=vadimcn.vscode-lldb) (for debugging)

-Launch with `Run Hot Reload` task for your OS.
+Launch with `Run Hot Reload` task.
 After you make code changes press `Ctrl + Shift + B` to rebuild and hot reload.

 ## Windows Debugging hacks
 On Windows the degugging while hot reloading works by outputting a new PDB each time the game DLL is built.
 It cleans up the PDBs when you do a fresh start.
 See `build_hot_reload.bat` for details.